djhaskin987/degasolv/docs/command-reference.rst

 Running ``java -jar degasolv-<version>-standalone.jar generate-repo-index -h`` returns a page that looks something like this::

   Usage: degasolv <options> generate-repo-index <generate-repo-index-options>

-  Options are shown below, with their default values and
+  Options are shown below.
+Default values are marked as <DEFAULT> and
     descriptions.
 Options marked with `**` may be used more than once.